ralph-groupscholar/groupscholar-signal-catalog/README.md

 ## Data

 The database lives at `data/signals.db` by default.
 Use `--db` to point elsewhere.
-Postgres uses the `gsc_signals` table.
+Postgres uses the `groupscholar_signal_catalog.signals` table.